ssghait007/blog/content/blog/vue-ffmpeg-wasm.md

 ---
-title: ffmpeg wasm - convert video to gif
+title: Convert Video to GIF with FFmpeg
 description: This post describes how to use Ffmpeg directly in browser.
 category: Frontend
 published: true